Ephesians

 v6

 sunhgeiren (sunegeirw) aor.
-"God raised us up with Christ" - he raised up together with.
+"God raised us up with Christ" - he raised us up together with him.
 The "us" and "Christ" is understood.
 This verb, as with "made alive" and "seated with" are all "aspects of the same act of God", Best.
 Christ rose from the dead and ascended to heaven, we too were dead and through our identification with Christ we are raised from the dead (dead to sin and therefore raised from spiritual death) and have ascended with Christ.

 v7